Prakhar-Dixit/reunion-Assignment/README.md

 3. **Applying Filters:** Click on the filter options to apply your preferences.
 The app will automatically update the property listings to match the selected criteria.

-4. **View Property Details:** Click on individual property cards to view more details about a specific property.

 ## Technologies Used

 - React